 “The most dedicated programme manager we ever met”

-“No-one else in Europe could have delivered this in these timeframes”
+“No-one else in Europe could have delivered in these timeframes”